 - Implementing some gym exercises as recommended by your physio or surgeon

-- To some extent the amount of preparation required before ACL surgery will also be dependent on how long you have to wait before the operation.
-If you decide that ACL surgery is the right option for you
+- The amount of rehabilitation required before ACL surgery will also be dependent on how long you are required to wait before the operation.
+Assuming you decide that ACL surgery is the right option for you.

-- Sudden changes in direction or pivoting should be avoided as this can cause the knee to buckle and damage to the knee cartilage as a result.
+- Sudden changes in direction or pivoting should be avoided, as this can cause the knee to buckle and damage the knee cartilage as a result.

 - Walking with an ACL tear and jogging in straight lines before surgery is certainly realistic for most people.